cachedpotato/Obsidian-vault/04 - Permanent Notes/Useful Nodes in Event Graph.md

 - Play Sound 2D
 The first option will give a more "roomy" feel whereas the latter will give us a flat sound.

+## Set Collision Response To Channel
+Used to update collision response depending on collision channel, as can be seen through the example of [[One-Way Platforms]].

 ---
 Categories: [[Unreal Engine]], [[Enemy AI]]
 References: